awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.cli.create-service-role.md

        --assume-role-policy-document file://service-trust-relationship.json
    ```

-1. Create a file named `service-role-policy.json` with the following contents:
+1. Create a file named `service-role-policy.json` with the following contents\.

    ```
    {